Kerry Stokes: Personal life

 Stokes has been married four times.
-His first marriage was to Dorothy "Dot" Ebert, who is the mother of two of his children.
+His first marriage was to Dorothy "Dot" Ebert, who is the mother of two of his children, Russell and Raelene.
 In an interview with The Bulletin, it was implied that Stokes was estranged from his first family.
-His second marriage was to his receptionist, Denise, with whom he had two sons.
+His second marriage was to his receptionist, Denise Bryant, with whom he had two sons.
 Denise walked out of the marriage and went overseas, and Stokes became a single father.
 His third marriage was to Australian television actress Peta Toppano in 1992.
 This marriage lasted for three years.
-In 1996 he married his fourth wife, Christine Simpson née Parker, a newsreader for rival station Channel 10 when they first met.
-Stokes has three grandchildren.
+In 1996 he married his fourth wife, Christine Simpson, a newsreader for rival station Channel 10 when they first met.
+Stokes has at least four grandchildren.